erjotek/stickyproject/README.md

 # Sticky Project Folder Plugin

 <!-- Plugin description -->
-Sticky Project Folder plugin for JetBrains IDEs.
+Sticky Project Folder and auto collapse plugin for JetBrains IDEs.
 Keeps parent directories visible at the top of the Project View when scrolling.

 ### Features